Mike Pouncey: Miami Dolphins

-Pouncey graded out as the top center and guard prospects in the 2011 NFL Draft.
-He was selected by the Miami Dolphins in the first round with the 15th pick overall, and started all 16 regular season games of his rookie season.
+Pouncey graded out as the top center and guard prospects in the 2011 NFL draft.
+He was selected by the Miami Dolphins in the first round with the 15th pick overall.
+He started all 16 regular season games of his rookie season.

 In February 2014, the NFL released the "Wells Report" finding that Pouncey, along with Dolphins teammates Richie Incognito and John Jerry, had bullied and harassed lineman Jonathan Martin, another unnamed player, and an assistant trainer.
 The harassment of the assistant trainer, in which Pouncey took part, included racial insults.

 On April 29, 2014, the Dolphins exercised the fifth year option on his rookie contract.
 Pouncey underwent hip surgery to repair a torn labrum with an expected recovery time of three months on June 23.
 He would go on to play the entire 2014 season at Guard and was named to his second Pro Bowl, becoming the third Dolphin in team history to earn Pro Bowl honors at two different positions (Cameron Wake, Randy Starks).

-On April 10, 2015, Pouncey signed a 5-year contract extension with the Dolphins worth $52.15 million with $22 million guaranteed.
+On April 10, 2015, Pouncey signed a five-year contract extension with the Dolphins worth $52.15 million with $22 million guaranteed.
 Pouncey only played in five games in 2016 after dealing with a hip injury before being placed on injured reserve on December 13, 2016.

 The Dolphins released Pouncey on March 15, 2018, after he asked the team to release him.

 Los Angeles Chargers

 On March 19, 2018, Pouncey signed a two-year, $15 million contract including $10 million fully guaranteed with the Los Angeles Chargers.
 He started all 16 games at center for the Chargers in 2018, on his way to his fourth Pro Bowl.

 On September 3, 2019, Pouncey signed a one-year extension worth $9 million.
-He was placed on injured reserve on October 9, 2019 with a neck injury.
+He was placed on injured reserve on October 9, 2019, with a neck injury.

 On September 17, 2020, Pouncey was placed on injured reserve after undergoing season-ending hip surgery.

 On February 12, 2021, Pouncey announced his retirement, alongside his brother, after a ten-season career.

 Personal life

-Pouncey's identical twin brother Maurkice Pouncey was selected 18th overall by the Pittsburgh Steelers in the 2010 NFL Draft.
+Pouncey's identical twin brother Maurkice Pouncey was selected 18th overall by the Pittsburgh Steelers in the 2010 NFL draft.
 He is one minute older than Maurkice.
 Pouncey has two children: a daughter, Janiyah (born 2008), and a son, Kayden (born 2013).